yhan/postgres/CnxPool.md

 ### Sum up
-Unit of work in transaction, db connections can not be shared.
-If 1000 requests arrive at the same time, you will need 1000 connections.
-Unit of work not in transaction, db connections can be shared.
-If

  | Unit of work  | db connection can be shared  |  1000 requests arrive at the same time, how many db connections required  |   |   |   |   |   |
    |---|---|---|---|---|---|---|---|